 Program Information

-The intent of this program is to recognize those mentor artists who maintain their traditions with excellence and according to the needs and aesthetics of their communities and to encourage and facilitate the learning and transmission of valued traditions.
+The intent of this program is to recognize those mentor artists who maintain their traditions with excellence and according to the needs and aesthetics of their communities and to encourage and facilitate the learning and transmission of valued traditions to others in their communities.
+The program also helps develop close working relationships that continue beyond the scope of the work period.

-An apprenticeship is a designated period of one-on-one training during which a student (the apprentice) learns a tradition through practical, hands-on experience under the guidance of a respected, accomplished traditional artist (the mentor).
+An apprenticeship is a designated period of one-on-one training during which a student (the apprentice) learns a tradition through practical, hands-on experience under the guidance of a respected, accomplished traditional artist or cultural practitioner (the mentor).

-A panel of invited specialists reviews the applications in early January.
-They look for strong evidence of excellence of skill in art form (including recognition of the artist within their community), a description of the tradition and the community in which it is situated, evidence of the commitment of the mentor artist and apprentice to the apprenticeship, appropriateness of the plan of work, and what the prospective apprentice's motivations and intentions are in undertaking this joint effort.
+A panel of invited specialists reviews the applications annually.
+They look for strong evidence of excellence and skill in the art form or tradition (including recognition of the artist from within their community), a description of the tradition and the community in which it is situated, evidence of the commitment of the mentor artist and apprentice to the apprenticeship, appropriateness of the plan of work, and what the prospective apprentice's motivations and intentions are in undertaking this joint effort.

 Review panel meetings are open to the public.
-Announcements of the awardees are made in the second week of February.
-All apprenticeships must be completed by August 15 of the year in which they were awarded.
+Announcements of the awardees are made in February.
+All apprenticeships must be completed by September 15 of the year in which they were awarded.

 The Michigan Traditional Arts Apprenticeship Program is administered by the Michigan Traditional Arts Program.
 It was established with the support of the National Endowment for the Arts.

-Although cross-cultural apprenticeships are possible, review panels generally give preference to funding apprenticeships where both the mentor and the student are from the same cultural group or community.
+Although cross-cultural apprenticeships are possible, review panels generally give preference to funding apprenticeships where both the mentor and the student are from the same cultural group or community as it indicates more familiarity with the traditional art form or cultural practice.

 How can I apply?